 - Network configuration.
 Installation and configuration of third-party routers.
 Wi-Fi security.

 - Building, maintaining, and updating entire websites.

-My recent work has included the complete redesign of the website for the charity The Mentor Ring (TMR).
+My recent work has included the complete redesign of the website for the charity ACE Cardiff.
 The original design is about 5 years old and already looks dated and is limited for cross device support.